 Members of the Corporation are initially appointed for a term of office not exceeding two years, and the maximum term of re-appointment is eight years.
-The exceptions to this are the Chair of the Audit Committee whose term has been extended, to provide necessary relevant skills and knowledge to support the work of the Audit Committee.
-A successor has been appointed and the current Committee Chair's term expires at the end of July 2023.
+The exceptions to this are the Chair of the Audit Committee whose term has been extended, to provide necessary relevant skills and knowledge to support the work of the Audit Committee and support and mentor the new Audit Committee Chair who commenced in post from August 2023.
+The former Audit Committee Chair will leave the Corporation at the end of July 2024.
+The Vice Chair was also extended for a further year until 31 July 2024 to support the Corporation Chair.